LauxThomas/LauxThomas/README.md

 ### [Stubbi-Car (2020)](https://apps.apple.com/us/app/stubbi-car-das-game/id1508323525)
 A side-scrolling one-tap game developed for Bitburger.
 I was the sole developer responsible for the full technical implementation.

-Key features I developed:
-- Main game loop
-- Car customization system
-- Different physics for various vehicle states
-- Multiple interactive item types
-- Quick time event mechanics
-- Online high score system
-- Ghost driving feature
-- Account handling and data persistence
+I developed the complete game loop and implemented a customizable car system with varying physics depending on the vehicle's state.
+The game features multiple interactive item types, quick time event mechanics, an online high score system, ghost driving, and full account handling with persistent data.
+I also built a scrolling and unlockable world map, added multi-touch support, and handled the porting process to both Android and iOS platforms.

 ![Stubbi-Car Screenshot](./StubbiCar.png)